-- Accept your various emotions and find healthy ways to express them — through writing or listening to music, talking with friends and colleagues, or exercising.
+- Accept your various emotions and find healthy ways to express them — through writing, listening to music, talking with friends and colleagues, or being physically active.

 - Stick to a regular schedule.
 Rest and sleep, eat nutritious meals and snacks, and try to continue doing the things you need to, such as going to work, shopping for food, and cleaning your home.

 - Take time out to do things you enjoy and that provide you with a sense of internal peace.
 Meditating, gardening, dancing, sewing, cooking, making home repairs, playing with pets, or spending time outdoors work for a lot of people.